LauLS19/pelagica/README.md

   <a href="https://stats.pelagica.app/"><img src="https://img.shields.io/badge/dynamic/json?url=https%3A%2F%2Fstats.pelagica.app%2Fstats&label=active%20instances&query=%24.active_instances&color=brightgreen" alt="Active Instances"></a>
 </p>

-<p align="center">Pelagica is an alternative web frontend for <a href="https://jellyfin.org">Jellyfin</a> built using React.
-It aims to provide a fast, modern, and customizable user experience for browsing and watching your media library.</p>
+<p align="center">Pelagica is a web and desktop client for <a href="https://jellyfin.org">Jellyfin</a> built using React.
+It aims to provide a fast, modern, and customizable user experience for browsing and watching your media library.
+It's available both as a self-hosted web app and as a native desktop app for macOS, Windows, and Linux.</p>

 <!-- p align="center">A fast, modern web frontend for Jellyfin</p> -->